gdusbabek/collene/README.md

 ## TODOs and Bugs That I Know About

-1. Clean up the column families. cmeta and clock could be combined if I ever figure out how to write an empty lock.
-1. Will need another column family that can store a collection of all the file names.
-I've noted somewhere else how it would be wise to break this out into N rows, rather than a single row.
+1. Multi-directory writing and merging.
-1. Multi-directory writing and merging (without IO penalty).
+1. Multi-directory merging (without IO penalty).

 ## So Then...